ArthurFialho/portfolio/README.md

 </div>

 🎯 **About This Project**
-This is my modern and responsive portfolio, built to showcase my skills in frontend development, software architecture, and UI/UX design.
+I'm Arthur Fialho, a full stack software engineer and this is my modern and responsive portfolio.
+Built to showcase my skills in full stack development, software architecture, database management and UI/UX design.
 Developed with cutting-edge technologies to deliver smooth, high-performance user experiences.

 <div align="center">